 Here you’ll find lovely artisanal shops (clothing, jewelry, pottery, etc.), bars of all sorts, restaurants, and idyllic views from every corner.
 Keep in mind that cars cannot enter the village due to the narrow streets.
 But this only adds to the picturesque atmosphere, making Plaka a great destination in Milos to start your trip.

-After spending the morning/afternoon at Fyriplaka beach, head to Plaka to wander the town, enjoy a local Milos dinner, and be taken to a dream world by witnessing a Cycladic sunset.
+After spending the morning/afternoon at Fyriplaka beach, head to Plaka to wander the town, visit the Venetian Castle, enjoy a local Milos dinner, and be taken to a dream world by witnessing a Cycladic sunset.

 For dinner, I recommend heading to the restaurant Mavros Xoiros.
 Mavros Xoiros or black pigs is a wonderful restaurant in Plaka offering local dishes.
 The veggie dishes are fresh and vibrant, and the meat dishes are typical to the island with locally sourced meat.